 Standard & Custom Reporting

 Payroll software should allow a more thorough data management element and provide the option to generate customised reports as needed.
 An essential aspect of the software should be a flexible reporting system which will allow you to create standard and custom reports you may need in just a few clicks.
 This will enable you to take complete control over your payroll process precisely and efficiently.
 The importance of reporting in payroll is to ensure your business adheres to reporting obligations for the various government agencies such as CSO and Revenue as well as any internal reporting deadlines.
-This is of particular importance as PAYE Modernisation comes into effect.

 The new real-time reporting regime will be operational for all employee payments being made from 1st January 2019.
 This will require employers, agents and payroll providers to review their current business processes and practices so that they meet the new requirements.
 This means payroll reporting is now an essential element of payroll software.